-This catalogue is published to accompany the exhibition Tullio Crali: A Futurist Life, held at the Estorick Collection in 2020.
+This catalogue was published to accompany the exhibition Tullio Crali: A Futurist Life, held at the Estorick Collection in 2020.

 For Tullio Crali (1910–2000) Italian Futurism was not so much a school of painting or poetry as an attitude to life itself.
 His powerful imagery reflected the movement’s unrestrained enthusiasm for the modern world, embracing technology and the machine as important sources of creative inspiration.
 Given its particular focus on “the immense visual and sensory drama of flight”, his work is most closely associated with the genre of aeropainting, which dominated Futurist research during the 1930s, yet Crali continued to explore the movement’s aesthetics throughout his life.

-The catalogue includes all the works featured in the exhibition and essays from curator Christopher Adams and Barbara Martorelli.
+The catalogue includes all the works featured in the exhibition and essays from curators Christopher Adams and Barbara Martorelli.

 Paperback: 112 pages